 Santa Claus Village

-Santa Claus Village is the most famous attraction in the whole of Lapland.
+Santa Claus Village is the most famous attraction in all of Lapland.
 For obvious reasons, December is the peak season in the village, and it’s buzzing with visitors from all over the world.
 It gets less crowded towards the spring.

 The Santa Claus Village is growing every year, offering more and more accommodation and activities for its visitors.
-In addition to visiting the Santa Claus himself, there are Santa-themed places in the village, such as his own post office, his main office or Elf's farm yard.
+In addition to visiting Santa Claus himself, there are Santa-themed places in the village, such as his own post office, his main office or Elf's Farmyard.

 There’s plenty of activities on offer inside the Santa Claus Village, such as crossing the Arctic Circle line, meeting reindeer, having short sledge rides with huskies or wondering the beautifully crafted snow art at Moomin Snowcastle.

 There’s also a wide selection of restaurants to choose from.
-You may even enjoy a hearty lunch in icy surroundings, at Snowman's Ice World's Ice restaurant.
+You may even enjoy a hearty lunch in icy surroundings at Snowman World Ice restaurant.

 Arktikum Museum is one of the most renowned museums in Finland.
-It introduces you the arctic nature, culture and history through permanent and temporary exhibitions, where the focus is on the flora, fauna and the Sámi people.
+The museum displays the characteristics of the arctic nature, culture and history through permanent and temporary exhibitions, where the focus is on the flora, fauna and the Sámi people.
 The narrative is interestingly laid out through interactive displays and vivid replicas of artifacts, which makes the museum family friendly.